 Our Michigan nonprofit lawyers provide a full spectrum of services to meet the unique needs of nonprofit clients.
-From counseling a group of individuals on forming a new nonprofit organization, to assisting well-established organizations with implementation and maintenance of corporate structure in the areas of non-profit governance, business and employment law.
+We can counsel a group of individuals on forming a nonprofit organization (501 c3), as well as assist well-established organizations with implementation and maintenance of corporate structure in the areas of nonprofit governance, business, and employment law.

-In addition to forming new organizations on paper, we provide in-depth assistance and guidance to board members of non-profit organizations so that they understand their numerous duties and obligations under both state and federal law.
-We are able to draw upon our real world experience to assist our clients in complying with the numerous regulations governing their organization, and avoid common mistakes that are easy to make, yet costly to rectify.
+In addition to forming new organizations on paper, we provide in-depth assistance and guidance to board members of non-profit organizations so that they understand their numerous duties and obligations under both, state and federal law.
+We draw upon our real world experience to assist our clients in complying with the numerous regulations governing their organization.
+Our objective is to avoid common mistakes that are easy to make, yet costly to rectify.

 More specifically regarding the tax-exempt status given to nonprofit organizations, the Internal Revenue Code § 501(c) provides the different categories of nonprofits based on their working purpose.
 For example, charitable organizations – having a purpose in providing some sort of charity – are one of eight categorized exempt purposes under I.R.C. § 501(c)(3).

-Nonetheless, one of the underlying features of a nonprofit is the abstinence of distributing income to officers, directors or members.
-Much of the statutory law on nonprofit organizations defines a nonprofit to be one that has “no part of the [its] income [be] distributable to a member, director, or officer of the corporation.”
-There is a general misconception when it comes to nonprofit organizations in regards to this whole notion of “profit.”
+There is a general misconception with regards to the notion of “profit” in nonprofit organizations.
+Much of the statutory law on nonprofit organizations defines a nonprofit to be one that has “no part of [its] income [be] distributable to a member, director, or officer of the corporation.”
+Often, there is a general misconception when it comes to nonprofit organizations in regards to this whole notion of “profit.”
 Nonprofit organizations are not forbidden from making profit, per se, but the distribution of profits to officers, directors, or members is prohibited.